jikkert/G-Book-Research/README.md

 ## Introduction
 Hi, I just bought a Cypha and the G-Book really interested me since it's almost like I'm driving a 2002 tesla with all the features it has.
 To further inform people about it I made this repo.
 In here you can also find some specific tips on installing old medium for Windows XP executables and other fun info about the car

+## Note
+I gathered all the executables from the internet archive and I will only use it for locality and ease of use.
+Wherever you want to download a file the original page is linked.
+This means you do not need to download it from here if you do not trust it.

 ## Table of Contents
 - General
     - [Music](./General/Music.md) (WIP done by this week)